NETWAYS/advanced-puppet-training/orchestration/03_exercise.md

     plugin.activemq.pool.1.password = marionette
     ...

-If you want to test MCollective on more than one system use your fqdn instead of localhost.
+If you want to test MCollective with your puppet agent machine too, configure and start the mcollective server on this machine and use the IP address or fqdn instead of localhost.

 Start MCollective Server: